Glossary

 - Optics-ready (MOS / OSP / OR)

 - A firearm sold ready to mount an optic, usually with a cut and often included plates.
-MOS is Glock's system, OSP is Springfield's; other makers use their own labels (OR, TORO, C.O.R.E., RXM).
+MOS is Glock's system; Springfield uses OSP (Hellcat, XD-M) and AOS (Agency Optic System, on the 1911 DS); Beretta calls its cut RDO.
+Other makers use their own labels — OR, TORO, C.O.R.E., RXM.

 - Picatinny rail (MIL-STD-1913)

-- The standardized slotted rail on most rifles and many shotguns that optics and mounts clamp onto.
-It's a near-universal mount — which is why a rifle "fits" so many different optics.
+- The standardized slotted rail on most rifles and many shotguns that optics, lights, and other accessories clamp onto.
+It's a near-universal mount — which is why a rifle "fits" so many different optics and weapon lights.

 - Scope rings / mount